-With the explosive growth of unstructured data across virtually all industries, from digital media in the creation, management and delivery of entertainment content, to genome sequence data used in scientific research, fast and reliable movement of massive digital data over global distances is becoming vital to business success.
-Individuals and teams need to collaborate daily across global distances, distributing, sharing, and exchange multi-terabyte data sets, demanding high-speed movement of big data around the world.
+With the explosive growth of unstructured data across virtually all industries – from digital media creation in the entertainment industry to genomic sequencing for scientific research – fast and reliable movement of massive digital data over global distances is vital to business success.
+Individuals and teams need to collaborate daily across global distances, requiring high-speed distribution, sharing, and exchange of multi-terabyte data sets around the world.
 However, changes to TCP - the Internet’s underlying transfer protocol developed in the 1970's, have not kept up with these trends.
-Unable to take full advantage of modern high-bandwidth networks, TCP is thoroughly unsuitable to the demands of today's big-data applications.
+Unable to take full advantage of modern high-bandwidth networks, TCP is unsuitable to the demands of today's big-data applications.
 Attempts at TCP “acceleration” have delivered only incremental improvements that cannot overcome the inherent design flaws in the core protocol.

-Aspera's patented fasp™ transfer technology is an innovative software that eliminates the fundamental shortcomings of conventional, TCP-based file transfer technologies such as FTP and HTTP.
-As a result, fasp transfers achieve speeds that are hundreds of times faster than FTP/HTTP and provide a guaranteed delivery time regardless of file size, transfer distance or network conditions, including transfers over satellite, wireless, and inherently long distance and unreliable international links. fasp also provides complete visibility into bandwidth utilization and extraordinary control over transfer rates and bandwidth sharing with other network traffic.
+Aspera's patented FASP® transfer technology is an innovative software that eliminates the fundamental shortcomings of conventional, TCP-based file transfer technologies such as FTP and HTTP.
+As a result, FASP transfers achieve speeds that are hundreds of times faster than FTP/HTTP and provide a guaranteed delivery time regardless of file size, transfer distance or network conditions, including transfers over satellite, wireless, and inherently unreliable long distance, international links.
+FASP also provides complete visibility into bandwidth utilization and extraordinary control over transfer rates and bandwidth sharing with other network traffic.
 Complete security is built-in, including secure endpoint authentication, on-the-fly data encryption, and integrity verification.

 The Transmission Control Protocol (TCP) provides reliable data delivery when deployed on low latency and low packet loss networks, but it quickly becomes unreliable and slow with increased packet loss and latency that are typical of long-distance WANs.
 Adding more bandwidth does not change the effective throughput.
 File transfer speeds do not improve and expensive bandwidth is underutilized.